hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 Billing Analytics CRM Notifications Marketplace Connectors
 ```

-The platform uses Kafka as its event backbone.
+Kafka is the backbone of the platform.

-Business events such as ProductUpdated, InventoryChanged and OrderCreated are published to Kafka and processed independently by downstream services.
+When something happens, for example a product update, inventory update or new order, an event is published to Kafka.

-This reduces coupling and allows services to scale independently.
+Different systems can then react independently.
+Marketplace connectors, analytics, billing and notification services can all process the same event without being directly connected to each other.

 ---